Updated June 2020: The Current State of Student Loan Debt in America…EVERY SECOND America’s student loan debt GROWS by close to $3,000!

 What’s going on with interest rates?

-Be aware that even though rates are decreasing (and that is a good thing) the overall impact is small–about $300 for a $10,000 loan spread over 10 years.
+Be aware that even though rates are decreasing (and that is a good thing) the overall impact is small–saving about 8% on a standard 10-year repayment term (about $1,000 per $10,000 borrowed).

 Here is a new schedule of rates for Stafford and PLUS loans: